-Whether you choose to use an online tax preparation app, hand the job over to an accountant, or file your own taxes offline, make sure you avoid the six most common tax filing mistakes.
+Whether you choose to use an online tax preparation app or file your own taxes offline, make sure you avoid these common mistakes when filing an income tax return.

 Name changes and misspellings